"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 (VI, 109)

-The processes that took place in the 17th century were completed in the first quarter XIX century: "French becomes the official language of the court and aristocratic circles, the language of secular noble salons.
-The struggle for the national foundations of the Russian literary language inevitably put forward the task of creating "secular" styles of the Russian literary language."
+The processes that took place in the 17th century reached their completion in the first quarter of the XIX century: “The French language becomes the official language of courtly aristocratic circles, the language of secular noble salons.
+The struggle for the national foundations of the Russian literary language inevitably put forward the task of creating “secular” styles of the Russian literary language.”

 Conclusion

 L.A.
-Bulakhovsky emphasizes the use of such "ready-made material" as easy-to-communicate formulas and phrases that the French language is rich in, especially in the epistolary genre: mother tongue into French, to use some concepts only in its shell are reflected especially in the epistolary and memoir syllable of this time, in the constant interspersing into the Russian text of individual French words and expressions.
-"7 The researcher draws a clear boundary between such "insertions", on the one hand, and dictionary borrowings from the French language of calques, on the other.
-The habit of using individual words and expressions in French is noted by V. V. Vinogradov.
+Bulakhovsky emphasizes the use of such “ready-made material” as easy-to-communicate formulas and phrases, which the French language is rich in, especially in the epistolary genre: “Many writers of the early 19th century had a good knowledge of the French language, the habit of switching in conversations with people of their class with native language into French, the use of some concepts only in its shell is reflected especially in the epistolary and memoir style of this time, in the constant inclusion of individual French words and expressions in the Russian text."7 The researcher draws a clear boundary between such “inclusions,” on the one hand, and dictionary borrowings from the French language, tracings, on the other.
+The habit of using individual words and expressions in French is noted by V.V.
+Vinogradov.8

 the penetration of foreign language elements into it was ambiguous.
 In addition, with

-M. V. Lomonosov in his "theory of three calms", highlighting the words in the Russian vocabulary various groups, left no room for borrowings from non-Slavic languages.
+M.V.
+Lomonosov in his “theory of three calms”, highlighting the words in the Russian vocabulary various groups, did not leave room for borrowings from non-Slavic languages.

-"spoiled", time will tell.
+“It will ruin”, time will tell.
 It will determine the fate of one or another

 borrowings that will eventually be approved or rejected